harun27/radar_sim/README.md

 - Code cleanup
 - Integrated Keyboard controls for the simulation
 - Plot the raw radar signal with the chosen maxima
+- Clustering: Fuse the same target points to one single target.
+DBSCAN was used as a first implementation since it allows clusters in arbitrary shape.
+Further improvements might be to use HDBSCAN* or SDPFC[^tracking_book]

 # Project Structure